On today’s show, I have my good friend Sarah Bruggeman who is a Pastry Chef at Pangea Kitchen located in Evansville, Indiana.

-- How Sarah got started as a Pastry Chef.
+- Why Sarah decided to become a Pastry Chef.

 - How Sarah was approached by a new restaurant owner to run her own gelateria.

-- What her number 1 priority is every day when she goes into work.
+- What her number 1 priority is every day when she goes to work.

 - How she prioritizes her to-dos as a pastry chef.

 - One thing that customers do that annoy people in the restaurant industry.

 - The difference between gelato, ice cream, and custard.

 - Where she gets inspiration for creating new pastries.

 - Her favorite and least favorite parts of working in the restaurant industry.

 - Her most stressful moments being a pastry chef.